The Volume

 The Volume is a sports media company founded by Colin Cowherd.
 The network currently hosts podcasts and produces video content for YouTube, TikTok, Instagram, Facebook and other platforms.
-It produces content to meet fan demand around sporting events rather than following a traditional schedule.
+It produces content around sporting events.

 History

 Cowherd founded the company to both produce his own content and host other commentators.
 At its launch, Cowherd partnered with iHeartRadio to sell the company's advertising space, with fantasy sports company FanDuel as its gambling partner and presenting sponsor.

 The Volume was launched on February 1, 2021, with its flagship program, The Colin Cowherd Podcast, on which Cowherd discusses sports stories and interviews guests.

 In March 2021, The Volume entered into a partnership with the Action Network to produce a slate of sports gambling podcasts.

 Sports media executive Logan Swaim joined the company as head of content in May 2021.
 In 2022, several executives from companies such as ESPN, Fox Sports 1, Overtime and Activision Blizzard joined the company.
 These included Andrew Samson, a former director of content for the XFL, who became executive producer of The Colin Cowherd Podcast.

 The network partnered with Wave Sports + Entertainment to provide joint coverage of the 2022 NBA Finals.

 The Volume had 1.2 million subscribers, and its podcasts averaged a combined total of 40 million downloads per month in 2022.

-In September 2023, the Volume announced a multi-year partnership with DraftKings, in which the sportsbook would become the presenting sponsor of all of The Volume’s podcast and video content.
+In September 2023, The Volume announced a multi-year partnership with DraftKings, in which the sportsbook would become the presenting sponsor of all of The Volume's podcast and video content.